avatharbe/bbDKPMOD/README.md

 ## contribute

-You can see all the awesome people contributing to this project [here](https://github.com/bbdkp/bbdkp/graphs/contributors).
+You can see all the awesome people contributing to this project [here](https://github.com/avatharbe/bbDKPMOD/graphs/contributors).

-1. [Create a ticket (unless there already is one)] : https://github.com/bbDKP/bbDKP/issues or http://www.bbdkp.com/tracker.php
+1. [Create a ticket (unless there already is one)] : https://github.com/avatharbe/bbDKPMOD/issues
-2. [Read our Git Contribution Guidelines](http://www.bbdkp.com/viewtopic.php?f=60&t=1854); if you're new to git, also read [Git Primer](http://www.bbdkp.com/viewtopic.php?f=60&t=1853)
+2. [Read our Git Contribution Guidelines](https://www.avathar.be/forum/viewtopic.php?t=1854); if you're new to git, also read [Git Primer](https://www.avathar.be/forum/viewtopic.php?p=11399)
 3. Send us a pull request

 ## License